 Sewer line connections are one of the most important features of a modern home.
 They are likewise one of the most disastrous features of any modern home when it fails.
 Sewer lines allow us to live comfortably in an enclosed space, without worrying about the negative side effects of waste disposal.
 However, for many New Yorkers, a cast iron sewer pipe repair can be a fact of life.

 When a sewer line clogs, it creates a terrible health risk to the people nearby.
 It also creates a damage risk to any and all nearby the property.
 The more it backs up, the more likely it becomes that someone will get sick as a result of exposure to raw sewage coming up in his or her home.
-What you might not realize is that these sewer lines baking up might have a direct effect on your lifestyle, and the activities of your neighbors.
+What you might not realize is that these sewer lines backing up might have a direct effect on your lifestyle, and the activities of your neighbors.

 Why Many Sewer Lines Feature Extra Heavy Cast Iron